syncfusion-content/wpf-docs/wpf/ReportDesigner/Overview.md

 ---
 layout: post
 title: About WPF Report Designer control | Syncfusion
-description: Learn here all about introduction of Syncfusion WPF Report Designer control, its elements and more details.
+description: Learn here all about introduction of Syncfusion Essential Studio WPF Report Designer control, its elements and more.
 platform: wpf
 control: Report Designer
 documentation: ug